crhuber/cellar/docs/new-provider.md

 # How to add a new provider

-Adding a new Teller provider is very easy, but you still need to know where to start.
+Adding a new Cellar provider is very easy, but you still need to know where to start.
 We summarize the steps very shortly to make your life easier

 ## Provider implementation